cj-mills/christianjmills/_posts/2020-12-6-Basic-In-Game-Style-Transfer-Tutorial.md

 #### Create `modelAsset` Variable

 Make a new public `NNModel` variable called `modelAsset`.
-We’ll assign the `resnet50` asset to this variable in the Unity Editor.
+We’ll assign one of the ONNX files to this variable in the Unity Editor.

 ![modelAsset_variable](\images\basic-in-game-style-transfer-tutorial\modelAsset_variable.png)